carlsberg/malty/README.md

 ### Notes to keep in mind:

 - **You don't have to clone this repo** in order to use Malty, and this Component Library.
-- Development of components for this library **must be in close coordination with the Design System Team**, and should only happen after POs have aligned.
+- Development of components for this library **must be in close coordination with Malty's Maintainers**, and should only happen after previous coordination in [Malty's GitHub Discussions](https://github.com/CarlsbergGBS/cx-component-library/discussions) or an [issue](https://github.com/CarlsbergGBS/cx-component-library/issues) has been created and approved to move forward.
 - This repository should be considered our file system, and the means by which we manage contributions and maintainance of components in [Carlsberg Group's Bit.dev Cloud](https://bit.dev/carlsberggroup).

 ## Install CLI